In Part 5 we discussed the process of making an offer. Here we will talk about the negotiation of the offer.

 Your agent will inform you what a reasonable price is.
 If the home is reasonably priced then you need to make a reasonable offer.
 If a reasonable offer is presented, then the seller should entertain that offer, either by accepting it or negotiating with a counter.
 If a counter is presented a buyer can either accept the terms of the counter or negotiate their own terms with a counter of their own.
 Supervised by two go-betweens.

 Above all look at the bigger picture.
 Don’t try and low ball a seller.
-It never works out.
+It rarely works out.
 Although it shouldn’t work that way both sides take negotiations personally, and all it really is is a business transaction.
 The seller knows his or her bottom line and you know your top.
 Try and stay within a reasonable range and you will both win.

 And if all goes well and the offer is accepted, any items of concern that are discovered during the escrow period can also be negotiated with cool heads prevailing.
+Learn how to negotiate the inspection phase.

 If you put yourself in your real estate agent’s hands and trust their negotiating powers, you will end up buying the Los Angeles home of your dreams.